SayenkoDesign/bushcooking.com/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==

+= 1.20.0 =
+Update for a few great tweaks

+= 1.19.1 =
+Update to get rid of a PHP notice

+= 1.19.0 =
+Update to ensure WordPress 4.8 compatibility

 = 1.18.0 =
 Update to easily customize the recipe print page